Jigsaw Leeds: 0113 203 2771

 With busy lives, it can be hard to find time to volunteer.
 However, the benefits of volunteering can be enormous.
 Volunteering offers vital help to people in need, worthwhile causes and the community.
 The benefits can be even greater for you, the volunteer.

 Giving to others can also help protect your mental and physical health.
 It can reduce stress, combat depression, keep you mentally stimulated and provide a sense of purpose.
-Whilst it is true that the more you volunteer the more benefits you will experience.
 Volunteering does not have to involve a long-term commitment or take a huge amount of time out of your busy day.
 Giving, in even simple ways can help those in need and improve your health and happiness.

 Benefit 1: Volunteering connects you to others